the-pear/android-perftracking/README.md

 ### REMS Performance Tracking Credentials

 Your app must be registered in the [Relay Portal](https://rs-portal-web-prd-japaneast-wa.azurewebsites.net/) to use the App Performance Tracking feature.
-Request for an App Performance Tracking Subscription Key through the [Inquiry Form](https://developers.rakuten.com) with your application Bundle id (iOS)/Package name (Android)
+Request for an App Performance Tracking Subscription Key through the [Inquiry Form](https://developers.rakuten.com) with your application's package name.

 If you have any questions, please visit our [Documentation Portal](https://developers.rakuten.com/hc/en-us/categories/115000711608-Rakuten-Ecosystem-Mobile-REM-) or you may contact us through the [Inquiry Form](https://developers.rakuten.com)